akhvorov/vgram/docs/source/builder.rst

 :class:`StreamVGramBuilder` have two constructors.
 One for building a new dictionary and second for using an existing one.
-For using the second constructor you should already build dictionary before and saved it.
+For using the second constructor, you should already build a dictionary before and saved it.
 It's a recommended way to use v-grams because dictionary building takes a long time.

 | ``StreamVGramBuilder(size, filename="", verbose=1)`` building new dictionary of size ``size``.